BeamNG/BeamNGpy/docs/source/bngros.rst

 Calling ROS-services for controlling the Simulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To Dis-/Enables user keyboard and mouse control of the BeamNG.Tech game
+To Dis-/Enables user keyboard and mouse control of the BeamNG.Tech simulator

 +--------------------------------------+-----------------------------------------------+-----------------------------+
 |Name                                  |  Type                                         |  Purpose                    |